 Special Educational Needs and Disabilities (SEND)

-Parents/carers of students with (or without) SEND who are interested in applying for a place at the college are invited to contact the School Office to arrange a tour with a member of the Senior Team and, if desired, a meeting with our SENCO to discuss your child's individual needs.
+Parents/carers of students with (or without) SEND who are interested in applying for a place at the school are invited to contact the School Office to arrange a tour to discuss your child's individual needs.
 Once an application has been made, further meetings can be arranged to ensure a smooth transition.
+Even if Melbourn is named on your child's EHCP, we ask that you complete our admissions paperwork to ensure a smooth transition.

 We offer a graduated transition with a bespoke number of visits of differing durations with or without parents/carers/teachers or teaching assistants, to reduce anxiety and build confidence about being part of Melbourn Village College.